DragonSenses/Curiosity/Rust/ch-6/ch06-02-match.md

 1. **Syntax and Purpose**:

-  Let’s break down the `match` in the `value_in_cents` function.
+  Let's break down the `match` in the `value_in_cents` function.
   - First we list the `match` keyword followed by an expression, which in this case is the value `coin`.
-  - This seems very similar to a conditional expression used with `if`, but there’s a big difference: with `if`, the condition needs to evaluate to a Boolean value, but here it can be any type.
+  - This seems very similar to a conditional expression used with `if`, but there's a big difference: with `if`, the condition needs to evaluate to a Boolean value, but here it can be any type.
   - The type of `coin` in this example is the `Coin` enum that we defined on the first line.
   - A `match` expression branches on a pattern.
 It compares a scrutinee value (in this case, the `coin` value) against different patterns.
    - The goal is to execute code associated with the first matching pattern.